toolkit-for-ynab/toolkit-for-ynab/source/common/res/features/HOW_TO_BUILD_FEATURES.md

 4. You'll see some buttons appear.
 Click `Load Unpacked Extension...`
 5. Select the folder (relative to the root of the repository) `output/chrome`

 You'll see the toolkit loaded in to Chrome and it'll work as normal.
-Whenever you make a change to the files in `src` you'll need to run `./build` or `build.bat` again, then click Reload on the extension.
+Whenever you make a change to the files in `source` you'll need to run `./build` or `build.bat` again, then click Reload on the extension.
 If you find it easier, [this extension](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) will reload all unpacked extensions when clicked.

 Firefox
 -------